www.long-expeditions.de

 The flight to Kandik was a lot of fun for me.
 The dog was also very quiet during the flight and fortunately didn't make any "business".
 It's amazing what kind of uneven ground these little machines with their big tyres can land on!

-The cabin looked really bad.
+The cabin looked terrible.
 The bear and the spring flood had done their work.
 All the food, or what was left of it, was scattered all over the place.
 There was going to be a lot of work waiting for us.

 As the days passed, the cabin and its surroundings became habitable again.
 The first snow fell when Lori and the children returned.